-33. The company developed a suite of training materials on Modern Day Slavery and Human Trafficking as part of its internal awareness raising to combat potential abuse and exploitation of workers.
+The company developed a suite of training materials on Modern Day Slavery and Human Trafficking as part of its internal awareness raising to combat potential abuse and exploitation of workers.
 Dunbia (UK) HR managers have received training with the materials in addition to undertaking Stronger Together training.
-In 2021 the Dunbia (UK) Compliance and Learning Management Team in conjunction with Stronger Together added a Training Module on to the Learning Management System aimed primarily at our Management and Supply Chain teams.
+The Dunbia (UK) Compliance and Learning Management Team in conjunction with Stronger Together added a Training Module on to the Learning Management System aimed primarily at our Management and Supply Chain teams.
 The key objective being to expand existing training on the risks of potential labour exploitation and abuse to key stakeholders.
-Training rollout commenced in 2021 via the Dunbia Learning Management System and continued in 2022.

-- 34. Bespoke right to work training was provided to all UK HR teams in 2022 ensuring full understanding of current right to work legislation.
-Ongoing specialist support in place for advice and guidance.
-Group and site responsibilities are clearly set out. - 35.
-All colleagues entering the business receive training on the risks and threats posed by labour abuse and exploitation as part of the onboarding process. - 36.
-Ongoing refresher training for Senior HR / Compliance Team members on Modern Slavery and Labour Exploitation risks. - 37.
+Bespoke right to work training has been provided to all UK HR teams ensuring full understanding of current right to work legislation.
+Additional ongoing specialist support provided advice and guidance.
+Group and site responsibilities are clearly set out.

+All colleagues entering the business receive training on

+the risks and threats posed by labour abuse and exploitation as part of the onboarding process.

+Ongoing refresher training for Senior HR / Compliance Team members on Modern Slavery and Labour Exploitation risks.

 Dunbia (UK) supports the principle of Responsible Recruitment.
 Service Level Agreements clearly set out that suppliers shall not charge a worker any 'finder's fee' or charge any obligatory fee for providing work.
-Additionally, suppliers must be members of an appropriate trade body and are committed to raising the standard of UK labour provision. - 38.
-The Strategic Procurement Team numbers were expanded in 2022 and they undertook bespoke training in Ethical Trade and Sustainable Procurement best practices.
+Additionally, suppliers must be members of an appropriate trade body and are committed to raising the standard of UK labour provision.

+The Strategic Procurement Team numbers were expanded in 2024 and they undertook bespoke training in Ethical Trade and Sustainable Procurement best practices.
 There is ongoing monitoring and review of best practice with team updates as appropriate.
 Site buyers also received Ethical Trade training and this is scheduled once yearly to upskill.
-The Strategic Procurement team host weekly calls with the site buyers to identify new risks and promote best practices. - 39.
-2022 provided heightened opportunities for possible labour exploitation and abuse due to a combination of the COVID Pandemic, the Brexit position post June 2021 and the ongoing Ukraine conflict, which increased the potential threats.
-Our trained HR practitioners and site management teams are acutely aware of potential risk situations and have again been vigilant during this period. - 40.
-The Ethical Compliance Team was expanded in 2022 in order to mitigate potential risk situations.
+The Strategic Procurement team host weekly calls with the site buyers to identify new risks and promote best practices.

-7.0 Measuring effectiveness
+Measuring Effectiveness

-41. Dunbia (UK) measures the effectiveness of its ethical trading initiative through KPIs relating to incident reporting through its whistleblowing hotlines, and the incident management escalation process via the ethical trading committee.
+Dunbia (UK) measures the effectiveness of its ethical trading initiative through KPIs relating to incident reporting through its whistleblowing hotlines, and the incident management escalation process via the ethical trading committee.
 The company will continue to develop and refine its success measures in line with the Group CSR strategy and remains committed to ensuring modern day slavery issues do not occur within the business and its supply chain.
-This will continue to be a key focus for the business in 2023.
+This will continue to be a key focus for the business in 2025.
 In order to monitor the effectiveness of the steps taken to prevent slavery and trafficking taking place in our business and supply chain, it is intended to use the following performance indicators:

-- Detailed monitoring /recording of all complaints received via our whistleblowing lines. - Tracking of ongoing training of existing and new people to ensure a full understanding of the commitments of the Modern Slavery Act and ethical trading initiatives and delivery of in house and external ethical training awareness. - · An annual audit of all Labour providers. - Commitment to continuous improvement and annual review of our recruitment and induction practices. - Translation of current protocols into the most commonly spoken languages where appropriate. - · Tracking the number of longer-term supply contracts. - Identification and introduction of best practice initiatives. - Identification of current potential risks and threats via education and collaboration.
+- Detailed monitoring /recording of all complaints received via our whistleblowing lines. - Tracking of ongoing training of existing and new people to ensure a full understanding of the commitments of the Modern Slavery Act and ethical trading initiatives and delivery of in house and external ethical training awareness. - An annual audit of all Labour providers.

+- Commitment to continuous improvement and annual review of our recruitment and induction practices. - Translation of current protocols into the most commonly spoken languages where appropriate. - Tracking the number of longer term supply contracts. - Identification and introduction of best practice initiatives. - Identification of current potential risks and threats via education and collaboration.

-8.0 Statement Approval
+Statement Approval

-42. This statement has been formally approved by the Dunbia (UK) Executive and its shareholders on 30th June 2023
+This statement has been formally approved by the Dunbia (UK) Executive and its shareholders on 30th June 2025.